JunYinghu/appium-test-automation/doc/TestPlan.md

          - send text message
          - send attachment from Gallery
          - take image via camera and send it
-         - take a video via camera and sent it
+         - take a video via camera and send it

    - Go back to conversation list
         - look for the phone number and delete conversation